-Flexible Leadership: Maimonides, the Buddha and Warren Buffet
+Flexible Leadership: Maimonides, the Buddha, and Warren Buffet

 Abstract

 A leader’s flexibility can be expressed via a multi-dimensional structure containing a variety of dynamics and context-dependent adaptations.
 Leaders who possesses these abilities can inspire a wide range of people to trust and follow them.
 This article focuses on the leadership style of Maimonides, a medieval scholar who became one of the most influential figures for the Jewish people.
 Beyond the quantity, quality, and depth of Maimonides’ writings, the wide range of people with whom he corresponded teaches much about his distinctive leadership ability.
 The article also briefly addresses two other major leaders: the Buddha, the central figure in Buddhism, and Warren Buffet, a significant figure in the contemporary global economy.
-These leaders’ success in appealing to and influencing vast and varied populations can be explained and demonstrated using the structure of the Flexible Leadership (F.L) model.
+These leaders’ success in appealing to and influencing vast and varied populations can be explained and demonstrated using the structure of the Flexible Leadership (F.L.) model.
 This leadership style offers an effective and ethical way to lead others.
 These three examples and the model enable research on other leaders in various fields.

 Key Words: Maimonides, Flexible Leadership, Guide for the Perplexed, Mishneh Torah, Epistle, Buddha, Warren Buffett